fhcflx/ciencia-medica/_posts/2025-10-06-nobel-candidatos-2025.en.md

 **Trivia:** Mischel is known for integrating molecular biology and clinical practice and for advocating open science.

-**Gina Papadopoulou**
-An immunologist, Papadopoulou stood out for research on TH17 cells and their relation to autoimmune and inflammatory diseases.
-Her discoveries have direct impact on the development of new treatments for multiple sclerosis and rheumatoid arthritis.

-**Career background:** Graduated from the University of Athens, PhD in immunology from the University of Oxford, she has worked at research centers in Greece, the UK and the USA.

-**Laureate-worthy work:** Studies on TH17 cells and inflammatory mechanisms, carried out between 2012 and 2022, mainly at the University of Oxford.

-**Current institution:** University of Oxford.

-**Trivia:** Papadopoulou is an advocate for women's participation in science and has received innovation awards in biomedical research.

-**Jeffrey I. Cohen**
+[**Jeffrey I. Cohen**][cohen]
-A virologist, Cohen leads pioneering rapid-autopsy projects to map HIV reservoirs in the human body, contributing to cure and control strategies.
+Virologist, Cohen leads pioneering rapid-autopsy projects to map human herpesvirus reservoirs in the body, contributing to cure and control strategies.

-**Career background:** Medical degree from Johns Hopkins, Cohen worked at the NIH and research centers in virology in the USA.
+**Career background:** Medical degree from Johns Hopkins, residency at Duke University and Brigham and Women’s Hospital, Cohen worked at NIH, Harvard, and research centers in virology in the USA.

-**Laureate-worthy work:** Rapid autopsy studies to track HIV reservoirs, conducted between 2015 and 2023, mainly at the NIH.
+**Laureate-worthy work:** Studies on the molecular genetics, pathogenesis, and clinical aspects of human herpesviruses (EBV, VZV, CMV), including vaccine development, conducted between 2015 and 2023, mainly at NIH.

 **Current institution:** National Institutes of Health (NIH).

-**Trivia:** Cohen is also a science writer and an advocate for public communication on HIV/AIDS.
+**Trivia:** Cohen is also a science writer and advocate for science communication.

 ### Chemistry

-**Andrew I. Cooper**
+[**Andrew I. Cooper**][cooper]
-A British chemist, Cooper is recognized for advances in laboratory automation and the synthesis of new materials, accelerating discoveries in catalysis and sustainable chemistry.
+British chemist, Cooper is recognized for advances in laboratory automation and the synthesis of new materials, accelerating discoveries in catalysis and sustainable chemistry.

-**Career background:** Trained at Oxford, PhD in chemistry from Cambridge, Cooper leads research groups in Liverpool.
+**Career background:** Graduated and PhD from the University of Nottingham, postdoc in chemistry at the University of North Carolina - Chapel Hill.
+Worked at the University of Cambridge.

 **Laureate-worthy work:** Development of laboratory automation and new materials, between 2010 and 2024, at the University of Liverpool.